NoodleOfDeath/PastaKit/README.md

 ## License

-NoodleBox is available under the MIT license.
+PastaKit is available under the MIT license.
 See the LICENSE file for more info.